Etimo/etimo-kubernetes/README.md

 > "Where and how do we host this?"

 We want to remove this barrier to simplify the process.
 Usually everyone does things their own way (which of course can be fine since we all want to learn new stuff) but this results in lots of different accounts registered across different services.
 Often these accounts are tied to personal accounts.
 Some of these are paid for by Etimo which creates a lot of hassle and administration.
+And some of us don't want to come up with these solutions all the time.
+Sometimes we just want to get going.

 A lot of us also want to work more with Kubernetes.
 And Kubernetes is a hot technology which makes it even more important for us to be able to work with it and learn more.